MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/deployment-pipelines-compare.md

 1. Up and down arrows that take you to the previous or next difference in the file.
 1. A navigation bar on the right side with red or green bars highlighting where the changes are in the file.
 1. Buttons that toggle between a side-by-side view and an inline view of the changes.
-1. The change comparison area with a line by line comparison of the items.
+1. The change review window with a line by line comparison of the items.

 ### [Side-by-side view](#tab/browser)